 Q: Should I use a firm or soft pillow for neck pain?

 A: This is one of the most common questions people with neck pain ask and it’s an important one.
 Because the firmness of your pillow will determine if it is effective in alleviating your particular type of neck pain.
 As a general rule, soft pillows are of little use when it comes to providing proper support.
-Most people need something relatively firm in order to hold the neck still while they sleep.
-Whether they sleep on their back, side or stomach.
-In rare instances a small individual may benefit to some limited degree by using a moderate to soft pillow.
+Most people need something relatively firm to hold the neck still while they sleep.
+Whether they sleep on their back, side, or stomach.
+In rare instances, a small individual may benefit to some limited degree by using a moderate to soft pillow.
 But they would be the exception.
 And the only reason they might get away with it is because they’re head is smaller and lighter and won’t compress the pillow too much.

 Q: Will these pillows help with arthritis neck pain?

 A: There are several pillows on our list that will help to alleviate arthritis neck pain.
 The right pillow for this particular job has to be a good match for the person’s natural sleep position.
 That’s because most folks with arthritis are a bit older.
-And trying to teach someone who’s slept on their side their whole life to now sleep on their back isn’t going to work.
-So the pillow has to work with their natural tendencies.
-For instance, if the person is a side sleeper the pillow should promote a nice straight spine from the upper back to the base of the skull.
+And trying to teach someone who’s slept on their side their whole life to sleep on their back isn’t going to work.
+So the pillow has to dovetail with their natural tendencies.
+For instance, if the person is a side sleeper, the pillow should promote a nice straight spine from the upper back to the base of the skull.
 It should not tilt the head up or down.

 Q: Are water pillows a waste of time?